What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 Find more things to do in our 23 Things to Do on Oahu with Kids or our 40 Things to Do on Oahu.

-What To Do on Maui When it Rains
+What to Do on Maui When it Rains

 We always had trouble keeping our son Henry entertained when it rained on Maui.
 The rain brought our family together for stories and charades.
 But check out these items to get you out of the condo or hotel room.